IBM/ansible-power-aix-oracle-dba/docs/Readme-Create-ASM-Diskgroup.txt

 #      - {device: diskn}			# Raw disk name n, more number of disks can be added to the list.

 # Executing the playbook: This playbook executes a role.
 Before running the playbook, open the playbook and update the hostname & remote user details as shown below.
 Do NOT change other parts of the script.
-# Change directory to ansible-power-aix-oracle-dba
+# Change directory to power-aix-oracle-dba
 # Name of the Playbook: asm-dg-create.yml
 # Content of the playbook